cooperka/emoji-commit-messages/README.md

 My personal variant of the ever-popular emoji commit message practice.

+## Motivation

+Emoji help make it more clear what a given commit is trying to accomplish, make your commit history easier to search though, and encourage you to keep each of your changes contained to a single type of action.
+This makes it easier to reason about the history of your code.

+For example, instead of having one massive commit that adds a feature, refactors an old related feature, fixes a typo, and fixes a bug, you could split that change into four commits that each accomplish one specific action.
+Not only does this make things cleaner and clearer, but it also helps when using tools like `git bisect` to track down bugs.

 ## The List

 | Emoji | When to use it |